Your tenancy give you rights and responsibilities. Keep to the rules and don't break your tenancy agreement.

 - not using unsafe appliances

-- repairing or replacing anything you've broken or damaged - keep receipts for this, in case there is any dispute at the end of your tenancy
+- repairing or replacing anything you've broken or damaged.
+Keep receipts for this, in case there is any dispute at the end of your tenancy

-- dealing with your rubbish properly
+- disposing of your rubbish properly

 Be responsible for your household and visitors